sensifai/sensifai-sdk-js/README.md

 });
 ```

-But if you want to process Data by File you can call `uploadByFiles` like a below sample code.
+Also, if you want to process Data by File, you can call `uploadByFiles` like the following sample code.

 ```js
 /** This Function Return a Json Result **/